 Currently serving as an evaluator for a three-year project to expand access to opioid treatment in a rural Oregon countyView Sandi’s bio here

-Marc Braverman, PhD, Senior Evaluation Consultant is a national recognized, evaluation research award-winning Professor and an Extension Specialist, Family and Community Health Extension Program at the Oregon State University College of Public Health and Human Sciences. (bio)
+Marc Braverman, PhD, Senior Evaluation Consultant is a national recognized, evaluation research award-winning Professor and an Extension Specialist, Family and Community Health Extension Program at the Oregon State University College of Health. (bio)

 Recently evaluated three non-opioid pain treatment centers in northwest Oregon.

-Roberta Riportella, PhD, Senior Collaborator is Associate Dean for Outreach and Engagement and Leader of the Family and Community Health Extension Program at the Oregon State University College of Public Health and Human Sciences. (bio)
+Roberta Riportella, PhD, Senior Collaborator is Associate Dean for Outreach and Engagement and Leader of the Family and Community Health Extension Program at the Oregon State University College of Health. (bio)

 Worked with many state-based agencies, non-profits, and local groups focused on community health